- Key Points

 Where two juries fail to reach a verdict, the presumption is that the prosecution will not seek a third trial unless there are exceptional circumstances.
 Factors that might justify a third trial include:

-- jury interference (this may require further investigation for an offence of jury interference); and
+- jury interference (this may require further investigation for an offence of jury interference); and additional

 The case of R v Bell EWCA Crim 3 involved an appeal against conviction for murder, following a third trial.
 It was argued on behalf of the appellant that the third trial amounted to an abuse of process.
 The conviction was upheld.